When a defendant retains a criminal lawyer, the lawyers spend a lot of

 Challenging the evidence gathered in a criminal case is just one of the

-why a person needs a Chicago criminal lawyer.
+many reasons why a person needs a Chicago criminal lawyer.

 Contact us today so we can review your case and formulate a defense that best fits